Martin Raguž: HDZ 1990

-Croatian prime minister Ivo Sanader visited Mostar in March 2009, announcing the "inevitability" of unification of the HDZ BiH and HDZ 1990.
-Raguž has since become a leading promoter of the unification of the two parties.
-However, Raguž's political ambitions distanced him from his party colleagues.
-In April, the Presidency of HDZ 1990 adopted a platform for unification with the HDZ BiH providing equal representation in government.
-However, HDZ BiH President Dragan Čović rejected the possibility of unification in early May, compounded by HDZ 1990 officials being at risk of losing their positions in the event of reunification.
+Croatian prime minister Ivo Sanader visited Mostar in March 2009, announcing the "inevitability" of unification of the HDZ BiH and the HDZ 1990.
+Subsequently, Raguž became a leading promoter of the unification of the two parties.
+However, his political ambitions distanced him from his party colleagues.
+In April, the HDZ 1990 presidency adopted a platform for unification with the HDZ BiH providing equal representation in government.
+However, HDZ BiH president Dragan Čović rejected the possibility of unification in early May 2009, compounded by HDZ 1990 officials being at risk of losing their positions in the event of reunification.

-Party president

-In March 2014, Raguž called for the federalization of Bosnia and Herzegovina.
+In July 2013, Raguž succeeded Božo Ljubić as president of the HDZ 1990.
+In March 2014, he called for the federalization of Bosnia and Herzegovina.
 His call was welcomed by former High Representative Christian Schwarz-Schilling.
-Raguž, in a meeting with the director of the Department of South and Central Europe, the US State Department Jonathan Moore, he advocated for greater impact of the United States on Bosnia and Hercegovinu.
+In a meeting with the director of the Department of South and Central Europe of the U.S. State Department, Raguž advocated for greater impact of the United States on Bosnia and Hercegovinu.